fizban007/RIS-Chatbot/README.md

 ```

 ## Environment Setup
-Change `.env.example` to `.env` and potentially tweak the settings:
+Change `.env.example` to `.env` and change the settings if necessary:
 ```
-mv .env.example .env
+cp .env.example .env
 ```

+*cp does not cause any changes that Git tracks, so there will be no conflicts*

-You would need to add your own Gemini API key.
+You would need to add your own Gemini API key for validation (QA generation & LLM-as-a-judge).

 Create and activate a virtual environment:
 ```